digital-land/digital-land/README.md

-# Planning Data Service Project
+# The Planning Data Platform is an open source project

 This repository contains [issues](https://github.com/digital-land/digital-land/issues) [discussions](https://github.com/digital-land/digital-land/discussions) and other documentation for the [Planning Data Platform](https://planning.data.gov.uk).